deboboy/search-for-intelligence/README.md

-[x] Add a version number to the Summary card; or borrow the ID number; to display different versions of experiments [x] Add Experiment Intro PromptForm metadata to Experiment Summary card [ ] Add another LLM endpoint; like Qwen 2.5; to test the modularity of the chat experiments workflow [ ] Add Settings page
+[x] Add a version number to the Summary card; or borrow the ID number; to display different versions of experiments [x] Add Experiment Intro PromptForm metadata to Experiment Summary card [ ] Add another LLM endpoint; like Qwen 2.5; to test the modularity of the chat experiments workflow [x] Add Settings page
 [ ] Add configuration panels on the Settings page; for users to add their API endpoints [ ] Add paywall for Settings page
-[ ] Then add a modular LLM endpoint system for users to add their own endpoint; or as Claude 3.5 Sonnet recommends:
-The llm field is still hardcoded as ['HuggingFace'].
-Ideally, this should be dynamic based on the actual LLM being used.
-You might want to pass this as a prop or manage it in state.
-[x] Fix LLM response added to IndexedDB ChatDatabase [x] Add Experiment scoring component from Claude.ai; https://claude.ai/chat/0109d7b7-e9db-4908-8525-135d09c5ff60 [x] Store Experiment Setup Settings in a new IndexedDB table
+[ ] Then add a modular LLM endpoint system for users to add their own endpoint [x] Fix LLM response added to IndexedDB ChatDatabase [x] Add Experiment scoring component from Claude.ai; https://claude.ai/chat/0109d7b7-e9db-4908-8525-135d09c5ff60 [x] Store Experiment Setup Settings in a new IndexedDB table